15 April 2020

 The novel coronavirus is mainly spread as a droplet infection when an infected person coughs, sneezes, sings, laughs or speaks.
 The virus may also transmit from an infected person directly via touch.
 The virus can also be transmitted through contact with surfaces that have recently been exposed to the respiratory secretions of an ill person.

-Sufficient distances between people, restricting the number of people in a space and good air conditioning decrease the risk of infection in daily life.
+Sufficient distances between people, restricting the number of people in a space, good air conditioning and the use of face masks decrease the risk of infection in daily life.

 When do you need protective equipment or a mask?

 THL has recommended the use of masks in certain situations and provided guidelines on how masks should be used.
 The purpose of a mask is to protect other people from the mask wearer’s respiratory secretions.
 The goal of using masks is to limit the disease from spreading in the population.
 In order for using masks to have an impact, as many people as possible must comply with THL’s recommendation on the use of face masks and any possible instructions regarding the use of masks provided by their employer.
 Using masks must not cause incompliance with other guidelines regarding the prevention of COVID-19.